vlang/v/doc/docs.md

 users.sort(a.age < b.age) // sort by User.age int field
 users.sort(a.name > b.name) // reverse sort by User.name string field
 ```
-V also supports custom sorting, through the `sort_with_compare` function which
+V also supports custom sorting, through the `sort_with_compare` array method.
-expects a comparing function which will define the sort order.
+Which expects a comparing function which will define the sort order.
-Useful for sorting on multiple fields or with specific sorting rules.
+Useful for sorting on multiple fields at the same time by custom sorting rules.
 The code below sorts the array ascending on `name` and descending `age`.
 ```v
 struct User {